common.lib.annotation

 - str dataset_key: A dataset key.

-- str item_id: An optional item ID to only get annotations from one item (i.g. social media post).
+- str item_id: An optional item ID or multiple item IDs to only get annotations from specific items

 Returns